Best Fantasy RPGs You've Never Heard of But Should Play

 The use of elemental attacks can also make a huge difference in your encounters, which are mostly delivered by Mages or Sorcerers.
 The class you choose to play for yourself and your main pawn affects what you'll desire from the other two you'll recruit--and your criteria will change as you learn more about your enemies, progress to new foes, or change your own class.

-Initially your choice is only 3 classes, or 'Vocations'.
+Initially, your choice is only 3 classes, or 'Vocations'.
 But once you hit the big city, Advanced Vocations are available to buy with the Discipline points you earn from killing stuff - Over time, you can switch between, and rank up, all of these classes on your character, and your AI companion, too.
-This system continues to keep you intrigued for quite some time, and there's benefits too, because you can equip traits earned from ranking up one class to help buff up your build for another.
+This system continues to keep you intrigued for quite some time, and there are benefits too, because you can equip traits earned from ranking up one class to help buff up your build for another.

 This might sound like too much depth, but it's all unlocked gradually so as not to be a bombardment to the brain.
 Half of the fun is discovering what nifty moves each vocation has as you rank them up, and as you pick and choose which abilities to equip before you head out for another outing.